Draskown/CSharp_data_visualisation/README.md

 DVT_2:

-- Everything's done except of moving the bitmap (2D as well as 3D)
+- Everything's done except of moving and zooming the bitmap (2D (only zooming) as well as 3D)